mariacherifa/mariacherifa.github.io/_posts/2026-05-29-DPO-safety-FT.md

 \mathcal{Y}_{\mathrm{unsafe}}(u)
 \mid u
 \right)
-\right],
+\right].
 $$

-where
+The first term optimizes the usual post-training objective.
+The second term penalizes probability mass assigned to unsafe responses.

+So, from this point of view, safety fine-tuning is a regularized post-training problem:

 $$
-\lambda>0
+\text{post-training objective}
+\quad
++
+\quad
+\text{safety penalty}.
 $$

-controls the strength of the safety penalty.

-This is the regularized view of safety fine-tuning.
-The first term trains the model to be useful.
-The second term penalizes probability mass assigned to unsafe responses.

-In practice, we do not know the full set
+This formulation is useful conceptually.
+It says that safety is not only about adding refusal examples.
+It is about changing the distribution

 $$
+p_\theta(y\mid u)
+$$

+so that unsafe regions of the response space receive small probability.

+Of course, in practice, we do not know the full set

+$$
 \mathcal{Y}_{\mathrm{unsafe}}(u)
 $$

-for every prompt $u$.
-We only observe examples.
-This is why safety fine-tuning is implemented through data.
+for every prompt.
+The set of all possible unsafe responses is too large to enumerate.
+Therefore, the safety constraint has to be approximated from data.

-In a supervised safety dataset, we may have examples
+In supervised safety fine-tuning, the data consists of examples

 $$
 (u_i,y_i),
 $$

-where $y_i$ is the desired safe response.
-If the prompt is safe, $y_i$ can be a direct answer.
-If the prompt is unsafe, $y_i$ can be a refusal or a safe redirection.
+where (y_i) is the desired safe response to the prompt (u_i).
+If the prompt is safe, (y_i) may be a direct answer.
+If the prompt is unsafe, (y_i) may be a refusal, a redirection, or a safer alternative.

-Then the training loss is still a negative log-likelihood,
+The training objective is still a negative log-likelihood term,

 $$
 -\log p_\theta(y_i\mid u_i),
 $$

-but the target response now encodes the safety behavior we want.
+but the target response now encodes safety behavior.

-In a preference-based safety dataset, we may instead have triples
+In preference-based safety fine-tuning, the data consists of triples

 $$
 (u_i,y_i^+,y_i^-),
 $$

-where
+where (y_i^+) is safer or more appropriate than (y_i^-).
+Ideally,

 $$
-y_i^+ \in \mathcal{Y}_{\mathrm{safe}}(u_i)
+y_i^+ \in \mathcal{Y}_{\mathrm{safe}}(u_i),
 $$

-is the safer response, and
+while

 $$
 y_i^- \in \mathcal{Y}_{\mathrm{unsafe}}(u_i)
 $$

-is the unsafe or less appropriate response.
+or is at least less safe.
 The preference label says

 $$
 y_i^+ \succ y_i^-.
 $$

-This fits directly into DPO.
-The DPO objective will increase the relative probability of the safer response and decrease the relative probability of the unsafe response.
+This fits naturally with DPO.
+The DPO objective can increase the policy-to-reference ratio of the safer response and decrease the policy-to-reference ratio of the unsafe response.

 Thus, safety fine-tuning can be understood as constrained behavior shaping.
-We are still modifying
+We are still modifying the same conditional distribution

 $$
 p_\theta(y\mid u),
 $$

-but now we are not only asking which responses are preferred.
-We are also imposing that certain regions of the response space should receive very small probability.
+but the objective now includes a safety constraint: unsafe regions of the response space should receive small probability.

-The main idea is therefore:
+The main idea is therefore

 $$
 \text{post-training for helpfulness}